 - Keynote at First International Symposium on Jesuit Studies at Boston College in June:

 - Current projects

-- Some projects in train include a conference in November on 'Passions for Learning in Religious Perspective' which I am co-organizing with Prof. Mordechai Feingold (CalTech) and Dr Kirk Essary (UWA).
+- Some projects in train include a workshop at UWA in August, 'Naming Pain', with historians of medicine Anna Corrias (Princeton) and Naama Cohen-Hanegbi (Tel Aviv), and a colloquium in November, also at UWA, on 'Passions for Learning in Religious Perspective' (co-organized by Prof. Mordechai Feingold (CalTech) and Dr Kirk Essary (UWA)).

 See also: http://www.historyofemotions.org.au/research/researchers/yasmin-haskell.aspx

 Research profile and publications